 At the closing of the Exchange (the "Closing"), each SmartKem Limited ordinary share issued and outstanding immediately prior to the Closing (other than the Deferred Shares) was exchanged for 0.0111907 of a share of the Company's common stock and each SmartKem Limited A ordinary share issued and outstanding immediately prior to the Closing was exchanged for 0.0676668 of a share of the Company's common stock, with the maximum number of shares of our common stock issuable to the former holders of SmartKem Limited's ordinary shares and A ordinary shares equal to 12,725,000.
-This includes enterprise management incentive options to purchase 124,497,910 SmartKem Limited ordinary shares (the "SmartKem Limited EMI Options") issued and outstanding immediately prior to the Closing that were accelerated and exercised by the holders thereof for a like number of ordinary shares and exchanged for 12,725,000 of the Company's common stock, an average exchange ratio of 0.011283825.
-Immediately prior to the Closing, an aggregate of 2,500,000 shares of the Company's common stock, an average exchange ratio of 0.011283825.
-Immediately prior to the Exchange were forfeited and cancelled (the "Stock Forfeiture").
+This includes enterprise management incentive options to purchase 124,497,910 SmartKem Limited ordinary shares (the "SmartKem Limited EMI Options") issued and outstanding immediately prior to the Closing that were accelerated and exercised by the holders thereof for a like number of ordinary shares and exchanged for shares of the Company's common stock pursuant to the Exchange.
+In aggregate 1,127,720,477 SmartKem Ltd shares were exchanged for 12,725,000 of the Company's common stock, an average exchange ratio of 0.011283825.
+Immediately prior to the Closing, an aggregate of 2,500,000 shares of the Company's common stock owned by the stockholders of Parasol prior to the Exchange were forfeited and cancelled (the "Stock Forfeiture").